SergeyFromHell/node-mdbx/README.md

 Opens and returns DBI of a given name (null or empty string - open main/default dbi).
 Don't reuse DBI or Txn objects between different transactions.
 Storing them for later use is undefined behaviour.
+Remember that the maximum number of dbis *maxDbs* greater than 1 should be specified to MDBX constructor at database creation time to use dbis other than the default one (*name* == null).
+Otherwise, an error will occur:
+"MDBX_DBS_FULL: Too many DBI-handles (maxdbs reached)".

 # class *DBI*
 - [DBI#put()](#putkey-value)